aFarkas/lazysizes/README.md

 });
 ```

+For this update pattern you may want to combine this at least with the ``min-height`` pattern explained above.

 ##<a id="include-early"></a>Tip: Where/How to include lazySizes
 While lazy loading is a great feature, it is important for users that crucial inview images are loaded as fast as possible.
 (Most users start to interact with a page after inview images are loaded.)